10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 Bobcats are solitary creatures, marking and defending territories that can range from one to several square miles.
 They are most active during dawn and dusk, known as crepuscular animals, and can be spotted in various habitats, including forests, swamps, and suburban areas.

-• Sharp Claws and Teeth: Although they usually target smaller animals, bobcats can defend themselves fiercely when threatened.
+• Sharp claws and teeth –They usually target smaller animals, but bobcats can defend themselves fiercely when threatened.

 4. Golden Eagles (Aquila chrysaetos)

-While not traditionally seen as dangerous to humans, golden eagles have the power and precision that can pose a threat, especially to smaller animals and unsuspecting prey.
+They are not traditionally seen as dangerous to humans, but golden eagles have the power and precision that pose a threat, especially to smaller animals and unsuspecting prey.

-Golden eagles are commonly found in mountainous areas and open terrains.
+Golden eagles are commonly found in mountains and open terrains.
 With a wingspan that can reach over 7 feet, they are adept hunters, preying on animals ranging from rabbits to young deer.

 3. Black Widow Spider (Latrodectus hesperus)